Will humans ever go extinct?

 How long will the earth be inhabitable?

-If we don’t run into something else and simply have to wait until we can’t live here anymore, the most common estimate for Earth being habitable for humans is around 1 billion years.
+If we don’t run into something else and simply have to wait until we can’t live here anymore, the most common estimate for Earth becoming uninhabitable for humans is around 1 billion years.
 At this point, the earth will be too hot to maintain liquid water and the last surviving humans won’t be able to live anywhere, even underground, but 1 billion years is a very long time.
 The current rate at which the earth is warming will cause a huge amount of damage, but in terms of making the planet uninhabitable, this won’t happen for at least hundreds of millions of years.

 (Our planet as we know it today, is over 4.5 billion years old and thought to last another 2)